 Once these steps have been executed the application then needs to be stored in an artefact which can be managed by the platform.

 $ skpr package --help usage: skpr package [<flags>] <version> Package application Flags: --help Show context-sensitive help (also try --help-long and --help-man). --region="ap-southeast-2" Region which the AWS ECR registry resides. --context="."
-Path which to use as a context for building images. --no-push Don't push images to the registry after being built.
-Used for local debugging. --dockerfile-compile=".skpr/package/compile.dockerfile" Dockerfile to use for compiling the application --dockerfile-cli=".skpr/package/cli.dockerfile" Dockerfile to use for compiling the application --dockerfile-fpm=".skpr/package/fpm.dockerfile" Dockerfile for building the PHP FPM image --dockerfile-nginx=".skpr/package/nginx.dockerfile" Dockerfile for building the Nginx image Args: <version> Version to package.
-Generally corresponds to git tag.
+Path to use as a context for building images. --no-push Don't push images to the registry after being built.
+Used for local debugging. --dir=".skpr/package" The location of the package directory --debug Show debug information Args: <version> Version to package.
+Generally corresponds to a git tag.